anisa-bila/DisasterM3/execution_notes.md

 ## Recreate Minimal Execution

-In this document, ```DisasterM3/pyscripts/run_vllm.py``` is executed to test and document for dependencies, execution steps, and potential issues.
+In this document, ```DisasterM3/pyscripts/run_vllm.py``` is executed to test dependencies, execution steps, and potential issues.
 It is the main script that runs the actual inference stage, responsible for generating prompts by combining disaster images and textual data together.
 The script feeds disaster image-text pairs into the vision language models and saves their generated answers into a results file.

 ## Known Dependencies